Mohnblumentau/Mohnblumentau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Nadine.
-As a dedicated game developer, I strive to be a reliable and flexible team member, supporting my colleagues in creating innovative and captivating games that engage and inspire players.
+As a dedicated software and game developer, I strive to be the reliable and flexible colleague who supports my team in developing innovative solutions.
+During my practice-oriented bachelor's degree program, I gained a solid understanding of both frontend and backend software development, successfully bridging the two in various projects.
+I am very curious and eager to learn new technologies and I love expressing my creativity by finding solutions and strategies to complex programming problems.
+My favorite programming languages to date are Java, C/C++ and C#.
+Additionally, I enjoy working with SQL and NoSQL databases.

-During my bachelor's degree program, I gained a solid understanding of both frontend and backend software development, successfully bridging the two in various projects.
-Ultimately, I chose to pursue my passion for the gaming industry by seeking out new experiences and challenges.
+I have a great passion for game development, where I love crafting gameplay mechanics and working on the 3Cs (Character, Controls and Camera) in Unity and Unreal Engine to create immersive experiences that captivate players.

-I am curious and eager to learn new technologies, and I enjoy expressing my creativity by finding solutions to programming problems.
-Therefore, I am seeking an exciting and meaningful role that offers professional development opportunities.
+Therefore, I am seeking an exciting and meaningful role as a developer in the software or gaming industry that offers professional growth opportunities.

 <br />
 <br />